 All staff can raise concerns about poor or unsafe practice and potential failures in the school safeguarding regime.
-Our whistleblowing procedures, which are reflected in staff training and our Code of Conduct, are in place for such concerns to be raised with the head teacher or senior teacher.
+Our whistleblowing procedures, which are reflected in staff training and our Code of Conduct, are in place for such concerns to be raised with the Head Teacher.

-If a staff member feels unable to raise an issue with the head teacher or senior teacher or feels that their genuine concerns are not being addressed, other whistleblowing channels are open to them:
+If a staff member feels unable to raise an issue with the Head Teacher or feels that their genuine concerns are not being addressed, other whistleblowing channels are open to them: